Random Anchorage Memories

 Later, I ran the American Top 40 with Casey Casum for KENI radio for 9 years on Sunday afternoons.

-I love anchorage, Alaska.
+I love Anchorage, Alaska.
 What a great place to grow up.

-at the Alaska Zoo
+Binky at the Alaska Zoo

 polar bear named binkyBinky holding a tennis shoe